QualiSystems/Cloudshell-L1-Migration/README.md

     How to migrate all resources for a specific Family/Model
     ```bash
-    migration_tool migrate '*/Old Family/Old model', '*/New Family/New Model/New Driver'
+    migration_tool migrate '*/Old Family/Old model' '*/New Family/New Model/New Driver'
     ```
     How to migrate a list of resources

     ```bash
-    migration_tool migrate 'L1Switc 1,L1Switch 2', '*/New Family/New Model/New Driver'
+    migration_tool migrate 'L1Switc 1,L1Switch 2' '*/New Family/New Model/New Driver'
     ```